-- Later x-rays, MRIs and surgeries show that the patients cartilage, located in the glenhumeral joint, has totally wasted away.
+- Later x-rays, MRIs, and surgeries show that the patient’s cartilage, located in the glenohumeral joint, has totally wasted away.

 The defendants in the pain pump cases are the manufacturers of the pain pumps and, in some cases, the manufacturers of the anesthetic used in the pain pumps.
 Plaintiffs are proving that the pump manufacturers marketed their pumps to shoulder surgeons, telling them exactly how to place the pump’s catheter into the intra-articular space so the patient received maximum pain relief.
-However, the manufacturers never told doctors that the procedure was denied by the FDA three times for lack of safety data.
+However, the manufacturers never told doctors that the FDA denied the procedure three times for lack of safety data.
 And now, many patients cannot perform their jobs, cannot enjoy basic recreation (swimming, jogging, rock climbing, etc…), and even have difficulties sleeping because of the constant pain of bone-on-bone contact in their shoulder joints.

 More Pain Pump Lawsuit Information